raibisch/M5IsobusVT/README.md

 [![License](https://img.shields.io/badge/license-EUPL1.2-green)](license/LICENSE.md)

-This is an implementation of an ISOBUS-VT on the M5-Stack module
+This is an implementation of an ISOBUS-VT on the M5-Stack module.
+Most of the code is from my College Reinhard Hübner (thank you very much for this great work).
+I only rearange some part of the code to compile it with PlatformIO and remove some unused code.

 ## Helpful Infos